roboscienceorg/book/source/Planning/ExplorationandNavigation.rst

 in the obstacle shape to increase the path difference between Bug 1 and Bug2. [complicatedobstacle]|

+.. _`complicatedobstacledim`:
 .. figure:: PlanningFigures/complicated_obst_dim
-   :alt: Some dimensions for this obstacle. [complicatedobstacledim]
+   :width: 50%
+   :align: center

-   Some dimensions for this obstacle. [complicatedobstacledim]
+   Some dimensions for this obstacle.

 To make the analysis easier, actual numbers are used, Figure \ `[complicatedobstacledim] <#complicatedobstacledim>`__.
 The